junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 >
 > Dean go check on Lucifer, get torn apart by him verbally, Lucifer get stronger by eating demons, grills Dean about how much he'd willing to sacrifice for Cas, what's the price he'd be willing to pay
 >
-> INT. bunker, Dean's room - day (Dean, Cas, Ellen, Jo, others)
+> INT. bunker, Dean's room - day/later (Dean, Cas, Ellen, Jo, others)
 >
 > Dean focus on Cas, Cas wake up